rentruewang/bocoel/README.md

 ## 🗺️ Roadmap: work in progress

 - 🪑 Simpler usage.
-I should provide a high level wrapper for the entire library s.t. evaluations can be run in one line.
+I should provide a high-level wrapper for the entire library s.t. evaluations can be run in one line.
 - 📊 Visualization module of the evaluation.
 - 🎲 Integration of alternative methods (random, kmedoids...) with Gaussian process.
 - 🥨 Integration with more backends such as [VLLM](https://github.com/vllm-project/vllm) and [OpenAI's API](https://github.com/openai/openai-python).